yevheniimoroziuk/openprocurement.auctions.geb/docs/source/standard/util.rst

     Should be positive.

 :currency:
-    string, required, default = `UAH`
+    string, required

     |ocdsDescription|
-    The currency in 3-letter ISO 4217 format.
+    The currency in 3-letter ISO 4217 format. `UAH` by default.